paunstefan/greenhorn/tests/data/pages/singletest.md

 ## Single page test

-hello from the normal page
+hello from the normal page'